traneric/prompt-eng/TROUBLESHOOTING.md

 Time taken: -1s
 ```

-You have not configured the file `_config` as explained in [Configure Lab Enviroment](https://github.com/genilab-fau/prompt-eng/CONFIG.md)
+You have not configured the file `_config` as explained in [Configure Lab Environment for General Audience](https://github.com/genilab-fau/prompt-eng/blob/cb2fefa33f5a1c5a927f1246917f73943d3b99ce/CONFIG.MD)

 ```bash